molarmanful/gCube/README.md

 }
 ```

-You can also set the cube's body color by adding this to your jQuery code:
+Then add this to your jQuery code:
 ```javascript
 $('.cube').addClass(/*name of class here*/);
 ```